Levirate marriage

-Levirate marriage is a type of marriage in which the brother of a deceased man is obliged to marry his brother's widow.
+Levirate marriage is a type of marriage in which the brother of a deceased man is obliged to marry his widowed sister-in-law.
 Levirate marriage has been practiced by societies with a strong clan structure in which exogamous marriage (i.e. marriage outside the clan) is forbidden.

 Etymology

 The term levirate is derived from the Latin lēvir, meaning "husband's brother;" it is unrelated to Leviticus or Levite.

 Background and rationale

 Levirate marriage can, at its most positive, serve as protection for the widow and her children, ensuring that they have a male provider and protector.
 Levirate marriage can be a positive in a society where women must rely on men to provide for them, especially in societies where women are under the authority of, dependent on, in servitude to or regarded as possessions of their husbands, and to ensure the survival of the clan.
 The practice of levirate marriage is strongly associated with patriarchal societies.
 The practice was extremely important in ancient times (e.g., Ancient Near East), and remains so today in parts of the world.
 Having children enables the inheritance of land, which offers security and status.

 A levirate marriage might only occur if a man died childless, in order to continue his family line.
 The anthropologist Ruth Mace also found that the practice of widow inheritance by younger brothers, common in many parts of Africa, serves to reduce population growth, as these men will be forced to marry older (and hence, less fertile) women.